Divorce Process

 The spouse who starts the divorce by filing papers with the court is called the plaintiff.
 The spouse who receives the papers is the defendant.
 Whether you are the plaintiff or the defendant does not affect the outcome of your case.

-- You can get paper versions of the court forms you need and fill them out by hand.
+• You can get paper versions of the forms from the court and fill them out by hand.

-If you do not have minor children, you should fill out the following:
+If you do not have minor children with the other party, fill out the following:

 You may also have to fill out the Income and Expense and Property and Assets financial affidavits if your spouse requests them or the court orders you to do that: